-Character deletion has no effect when the character to be deleted is part of a marker symbol, or is to the left of the leftmost column of an open fold.
+Character deletion has no effect on the top crease of a view, when the cursor is on part of a marker symbol, or is to the left of the leftmost column of an open fold.

-Spaces may be deleted before a fold marker symbol to change the indentation of the fold.
+Spaces may be deleted to the left of a closed fold to change the indentation of the fold.